leuconxyz/e-Archive/README.md

-E-Archive is the start of a digital archive for documentation, this uses mainly Angular and was built based on ngx-admin from Akveo
+E-Archive is the start of a digital archive for documentation, this Angular project was built based on ngx-admin from Akveo